Flexible table lookups

 It searches one range and returns the corresponding value from another range, which makes it ideal for modern lookup workflows.

-Use XLOOKUP when you want explicit return ranges, easier maintenance, custom not-found output, or lookups that may need to search in either direction.
+Use XLOOKUP when you want explicit return ranges, easier maintenance, a clear result when no match is found, or lookups that may need to search in either direction.

 In many cases, yes.
 It is usually more flexible, easier to read, and less fragile when table layouts change.